The Complete Guide to Yoga Teacher Training: Everything You Need to Know

 Is YTT only for those who want to teach?

 Not at all!
-I joined YTT to deepen my practice, and it changed my life.
+I joined YTT to deepen my practice, experiencing profound teacher training benefits that changed my life.
 Many classmates sought personal growth or blended yoga into healthcare roles.

 How long should you do yoga before teacher training?